Bluetooth-Compose/Bluetooth-Compose/README.md

 1. The Creation of an Additional 3d Printed Bluetooth Device Container
 1. The Preliminary Interaction of the Bcar App With Two Bluetooth Devices
 1. The Capability to Read Bluetooth Service Guids in Ar Space
+1. The Capability to Read Bluetooth Service, Characteristic, and Descriptor GUIDS, in AR space
 1. Community Discussion Event
 1. The Creation of Phase 2 Milestones